ARAIDevHub/arai_ai_agents/docs/cli-guide.md

 ## Conclusion

-That’s the basics of using the **ARIA AI Agents** CLI.
+That’s the basics of using the **ARAI AI Agents** CLI.
 From selecting or creating new agents, to generating multi-episode story arcs, to scheduling or forcing posts, the menu-based system keeps everything at your fingertips.
-If you have questions or encounter issues, check out the official [GitHub repository](https://github.com/aria-ai/aria_ai_agents) or submit an Issue for assistance.
+If you have questions or encounter issues, check out the official [GitHub repository](https://github.com/arai-ai/arai_ai_agents) or submit an Issue for assistance.

-**Happy creating and scheduling with ARIA!**
+**Happy creating and scheduling with ARAI!**